sdercolin/fecipher-vit-manual-en/action.md

 13. Move(right click on your unit to use menu): Move your unit.

-14. Forced match(“Action” → ”Forced Match” in the menu bar): If you are forced to match, you may use this function.
+14. Forced match("Action" → "Forced Match" in the menu bar): If you are forced to match, you may use this function.

-15. Shuffle your retreat to deck(double click on the empty deck/ ”Action” → ”Deck Action “→ ”Replendish Deck” in the menu bar): Shuffle the cards in the Retreat and put them in deck when your deck becomes empty.
+15. Shuffle your retreat to deck(double click on the empty deck/ "Action" → "Deck Action "→ "Replendish Deck" in the menu bar): Shuffle the cards in the Retreat and put them in deck when your deck becomes empty.

 ### Check information of cards and areas

-1. Check deck(right click on your deck to use menu / ”Action” → ”Check Areas” → ”Check Deck” in the menu bar): Check your deck.
+1. Check deck(right click on your deck to use menu / "Action" → "Check Areas" → "Check Deck" in the menu bar): Check your deck.
 Your opponent will see this action so you may use this function only when needed.
 Before closing this checking window, you must choose if the deck should be shuffled.

-2. Check hand(right click on your hand area’s blank to use menu / ”Action” → ”Check areas” → ”Check Hand” in the menu bar): Check your hand in a list.
-Your opponent won’t see this aciton.
+2. Check hand(right click on your hand area's blank to use menu / "Action" → "Check areas" → "Check Hand" in the menu bar): Check your hand in a list.
+Your opponent won't see this aciton.

-3. Check your Retreat / opponent’s Retreat(double click on the Retreat / right click on the Retreat to use menu / ”Action” → ”Check Areas” → ”Check Retreat / Check Opponent's Retreat” in the menu bar): Check your Retreat/opponent’s Retreat.
-Your opponent won’t see this aciton.
+3. Check your Retreat / opponent's Retreat(double click on the Retreat / right click on the Retreat to use menu / "Action" → "Check Areas" → "Check Retreat / Check Opponent's Retreat" in the menu bar): Check your Retreat/opponent's Retreat.
+Your opponent won't see this aciton.

-4. Check your Bonds(double click on the Bonds / right click on the Bonds to use menu / ”Action” → ”Check Areas” → ”Check Bond” in the menu bar): Check your Bonds in a list.
-Your opponent won’t see this aciton.
+4. Check your Bonds(double click on the Bonds / right click on the Bonds to use menu / "Action" → "Check Areas" → "Check Bond" in the menu bar): Check your Bonds in a list.
+Your opponent won't see this aciton.

 ### Others